Drassil/git-wiki-theme/docs/creature_template.md

 **Note 3:** If you want the creature to show a skull or "??" in the portrait (often with Bosses), set the [type\_flags](http://www.azerothcore.org/wiki/creature_template#creature_template-type_flags) to 4.

+#### mindmg

+This is the minimum melee damage.
+Modified by DamageModifier. mindmg = mindmg * DamageModifier.

+#### maxdmg

+This is the maximum melee damage.
+Modified by DamageModifier. maxdmg = maxdmg * DamageModifier.

 #### dmgschool

 Creature's melee damage school.